mhmtayberk/ayberkninja.github.io/all_collections/_posts/2025-01-25-security-alarms-with-automation-aws.md

 - IAM High Authority Role Monitoring
 - And much more

-### Detection and Automated Action of AWS CloudTrail Deactivation
+### Detecting and Automating Responses to AWS CloudTrail Deactivation
 When attackers gain unauthorized access through the interface or CLI, there are some steps they will take.
 One of them will be to erase the traces they have left behind.
 The first method they will try for this will be to deactivate CloudTrail if it is active.
 In this example, we will check whether CloudTrail is active or not in an automated way and reactivate it if it is deactivated.
 Of course, the task of activating CloudTrail also falls to our automation.

 My goal here is to give you an overview of how you can build mini security automations in AWS, rather than having you do these examples in person.